wojti1728/wojti1728/README.md

 ***

 ### :technologist::man_student: About Me :
-- :mortar_board: I’m studing Data Science (Engineering and Data Analysis) at AGH University of Science and Technology.
+- :mortar_board: I’m studying Data Science (Engineering and Data Analysis) at AGH University of Science and Technology.

 - :computer: I’m working as a Full-stack Developer at Westinghouse Electric Company in the nuclear sector :zap: